Frequently Asked Questions

 Our customer service and sales team are available Monday through Friday from 7AM to 7PM and Saturday and Sunday from 8AM to 5PM.

-A Repair Estimate Pricer is a report available for purchase that uses the details from your inspection report to create cost estimates that agents , buyers and sellers can use during the negotiation process.
+Repair Pricer is an accurate report available for purchase ($79.99) that uses the details from your inspection report to create cost estimates that agents , buyers and sellers can use during the negotiation process.
 All Repair Pricer reports are available within 24 hours!